 If we're a good fit for each other, we'll help you book the initial practitioner appointment.

 Autoimmune Diseases & the Unique Role in Which Functional Medicine Can Help

 An autoimmune disorder is an illness caused by the body's defense system attacking healthy cells.
 The immune response can be triggered either because of certain infections or environmental triggers like pollution and toxins in food, water, and air.

-Autoimmune disorders are more common than you might think—roughly 10% of men and 25% of women suffer from one autoimmune disorder to some degree, and that number may increase depending on if they have a family history with autoimmunity as well as other risk factors such as obesity, smoking cigarettes, and drinking alcohol excessively.
+Autoimmune disorders are more common than you might think—roughly 10% of men and 25% of women suffer from one autoimmune disorder to some degree, and that number may increase depending on if they have a family history with autoimmunity (which can lead into functional medicine's role in family medicine) as well as other risk factors such as obesity, smoking cigarettes, and drinking alcohol excessively.